Tharunn30/FLA-Assignment/README.md

 ABD    ABC   AC
 AD      AB    A

 Final states of the DFA are :  ['ABCD', 'ACD', 'ABD', 'AD']

+Printing DFA table :-

+         a    b

+A       AB    A

+AB     ABC   AC

+ABC   ABCD  ACD

+AC     ABD   AD

+ABCD  ABCD  ACD

+ACD    ABD   AD

+ABD    ABC   AC

+AD      AB    A

+Final states of the DFA are :  ['ABCD', 'ACD', 'ABD', 'AD']